Matthew Savoie (figure skater): Personal life and post-competitive career

 Savoie graduated from Peoria High School (Peoria, Illinois) in 1998.
 He graduated summa cum laude from Bradley University in 2002, with a major in political science and a minor in biology.
 He went on to earn his master's degree in urban planning from the University of Illinois at Urbana-Champaign College of Fine & Applied Arts in 2005 and received the AICP Outstanding Graduate Student Award for 2005.
 He was admitted to the law school at Cornell University in 2005, but obtained a deferral for a year to focus on making the Olympic team.
 He joined the program in September 2006, where he also served as secretary of the LAMBDA (LGBT) Law Students Association.
 After graduating in 2009, Savoie worked as an associate at Choate Hall & Stewart law firm before leaving in 2014 to become a coach at The Skating Club of Boston.
 His students include Curran Oi.

 Savoie married attorney Brian Boyle on October 7, 2012, in Sturbridge, Massachusetts.
+He and Boyle have one son together.